Raffael-Eloi/Raffael-Eloi/README.md

 ## Hello, my name is Raffael

+📈 I’m currently working as a full stack developer at Rehagro <br>
 📈 I'm passionate for technology and software development <br>
 📈 I'm on the team that turns coffee into code ☕ = 💻<br>